Decisions about primary schools for children with disability

 - How will information about how best to teach my child be passed on to teachers and other relevant staff from one year to the next?

-- How will the school ensure that the strategies in my child’s behaviour (or other) support plan are put into practice by all staff who work with my child?
+- How will the school ensure that the strategies in my child’s individual learning plan or behaviour support plan are put into practice by all staff who work with my child?

 And you can also ask how school staff will communicate with you.
 For example: